emman25/take-home/README.md

     *   Sends the complete, updated job data to the `job.updated` Kafka topic.
 5.  **Backend Kafka Listener:**
     *   The `@EventPattern('job.updated')` in `KafkaController` receives the message.
-    *   It calls the `EventsGateway`.
+    *   It publishes the job update data to a Redis Pub/Sub channel (e.g., `job-updates`).
-6.  **WebSocket Broadcast:**
+6.  **Backend SSE Controller:**
+    *   The `SseController` is subscribed to the Redis `job-updates` channel.
-    *   `EventsGateway` uses `server.emit('jobUpdate', updatedJob)` to broadcast the updated job data to all connected frontend clients.
+    *   Upon receiving a message from Redis, it pushes the job update data down the persistent HTTP connection to all connected SSE clients.
 7.  **Frontend Update:**
-    *   The React app's WebSocket listener (`socket.on('jobUpdate', ...)`) receives the data.
+    *   The React app's `EventSource` listener receives the `jobUpdate` event.
     *   The component updates its state, causing the UI (specifically the job list) to re-render with the new status.

 ## System Reliability & Fault Tolerance

 *   **Decoupling:** Kafka decouples the API from the validation logic.
-If the validation process fails temporarily, jobs remain queued in Kafka for later processing (depending on Kafka configuration).
+Redis decouples the Kafka consumer from the SSE connection handler.
-*   **Persistence:** MongoDB ensures job data is persisted even if services restart.
+*   **Persistence:** MongoDB ensures job data is persisted.
-*   **Asynchronicity:** The system handles validation asynchronously, preventing the API from being blocked by long validation times.
+*   **Asynchronicity:** The system handles validation asynchronously.
-*   **Containerization:** Docker ensures consistent environments and simplifies deployment.
-Docker Compose health checks could be added for more robust startup sequences.
+*   **Containerization:** Docker ensures consistent environments.
-*   **Error Handling:** Basic error handling and logging are implemented in the backend services.
-More sophisticated strategies (dead-letter queues in Kafka, retry mechanisms) could be added for production.
+*   **Error Handling:** Basic error handling and logging are implemented.
 *   **Scalability:**
     *   The backend service can be scaled horizontally.
-Using the `socket.io-redis` adapter is crucial for WebSocket state synchronization across multiple backend instances.
-    *   Kafka can be scaled by adding more brokers and partitions.
+Redis Pub/Sub handles message distribution between the Kafka consumer part and the SSE part, regardless of which instance handles which connection.
-    *   MongoDB and Redis can be configured as clusters for high availability and scalability.
+    *   Kafka, MongoDB, and Redis can be scaled independently or replaced with managed services.

 ## Cloud Deployment & Scaling (AWS)